ApopheniaPays/dextassistant/README.md

 (Here's where you need to bring a little knowledge to the table.
 If you're unfamiliar with userscripts or Tampermonkey, Greasemonkey, Violentmonkey, etc, you should educate yourself from a page like [https://simply-how.com/enhance-and-fine-tune-any-web-page-the-complete-user-scripts-guide](https://simply-how.com/enhance-and-fine-tune-any-web-page-the-complete-user-scripts-guide) before you try to use this.
 BTW I use Tampermonkey [https://www.tampermonkey.net/](https://www.tampermonkey.net/) myself, on Firefox, Brave, and Chrome, so I know for sure this works with that, and that the browser copy properly auto-updates when I update the master in this repo to a new version.
 But you'll need to decide for yourself which userscript manager is right for you.
 Consult your doctor.)

-*BONUS!* For users that already have a userscript manager extension installed in their browser, you can install DextAssistant simply by loading the raw javascript file by clicking this link: [https://github.com/ApopheniaPays/dextassistant/raw/master/dextAssistant.user.js](https://github.com/ApopheniaPays/dextassistant/raw/master/dextAssistant.user.js).
+*BONUS!* For users that already have a userscript manager extension installed in their browser, you can install DextAssistant simply by clicking this link: [https://github.com/ApopheniaPays/dextassistant/raw/master/dextAssistant.user.js](https://github.com/ApopheniaPays/dextassistant/raw/master/dextAssistant.user.js).

 This script is also hosted at [https://openuserjs.org/scripts/ApopheniaPays/DextAssistant](https://openuserjs.org/scripts/ApopheniaPays/DextAssistant) for one-click install if you prefer to get a minified version.
+Supposedly that will stay current as I update it here, but I haven't checked.

 ## Usage